drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/StaticIP/Report.md

 Below shows a simple example of how the data can be queried and analyzed using MongoDB.

-This screenshot shows that only the records that contain the author name "Konstantin Filatov" will be displayed.

 <div align="center">
 <img width='700' src="https://github.com/drshahizan/special-topic-data-engineering/blob/main/assignment/data-scraping/submission/part1/StaticIP/agg1.png" alt='View of database after importing to MongoDB'>
 </div>

-This screenshot shows that only the records that do not contain the author name "Konstantin Filatov" will be displayed.
+This screenshot shows that only the records that contain the author name "Konstantin Filatov" will be displayed.

 <div align="center">
 <img width='700' src="https://github.com/drshahizan/special-topic-data-engineering/blob/main/assignment/data-scraping/submission/part1/StaticIP/agg2.png" alt='View of database after importing to MongoDB'>
 </div>
+This screenshot shows that only the records that do not contain the author name "Konstantin Filatov" will be displayed.

 ## Conclusion
+In conclusion, the assignment provides a detailed discussion on how to use the API key obtained from Flickr to carry out web scraping multimedia.
+It cannot be denied that web scraping multimedia has grown significantly in these few years.
+It not only can train machine learning models and create interactive user interfaces, but it also can detect and monitor visual content and improve search engine optimization.
+By processing the extracted multimedia data,  we can gain valuable insights into trends, consumer behavior, and user preferences.
+Besides, Flickr is a good platform to perform web scraping due to its large and diverse community of photographers and content creators as mentioned earlier.
+It is highly recommended for future research such as image and video recognition, social media analysis and content recommendation systems.